KULeuvenNeuromechanics/PredSim/README.md

 - **S.subject.name**:
 	- The name or code of the subject you are simulating.
 - **osim_path**:
-	- path to the scaled opensim model of the subject.
+	- Path to the scaled opensim model of the subject.
 - **S.misc.save_folder**:
-	- path to the folder where you want to store the simulation results.
+	- Path to the folder where you want to store the simulation results.
 If the folder does not exist yet on your machine, it will be created automatically.
 - **S.solver.IG_selection**:
-	- either choose 'quasi-random' or give the path to a .mot file you want to use as initial guess.
+	- Either choose 'quasi-random' or give the path to a .mot file you want to use as initial guess.
+In a quasi-random initial guess, the model is translated forward at the imposed velocity while all other coordinates are kept constant (vertical position of floating base is S.subject.IG_pelvis_y, others are 0).
 - **S.solver.IG_selection_gaitCyclePercent**:
-	- if S.solver.IG_selection is a .mot file, S.solver.IG_selection_gaitCyclePercent is required.
+	- If S.solver.IG_selection is a .mot file, S.solver.IG_selection_gaitCyclePercent is required.
 Here, specify what percent of gait cycle does the .mot file contain.
 For example, if the .mot file has 2 gait cycles, S.solver.IG_selection_gaitCyclePercent is 200.

-### OptionalSettings
+### Optional Settings

 #### S.bounds